PyRepair/maniple/preliminary-study/repair_template.md

-Please fix the code provided below and provide the corrected code as the output.
+Please fix the function/method provided below and provide the corrected function/method as the output.